HR-1431-119

 What it does

-This bill would officially rename the United States Postal Service facility located at 2407 State Route 71, Suite 1, in Spring Lake, New Jersey, as the "James J. Howard Post Office."
-It would make no changes to postal operations, staffing, funding, or services at the facility.
+This bill would officially designate the United States Postal Service facility at 2407 State Route 71, Suite 1, in Spring Lake, New Jersey, as the "James J. Howard Post Office."
+Any future references to this facility in federal laws, maps, regulations, or official documents would use that name.
+The bill makes no changes to postal operations, staffing, funding, or services.

 Who benefits

-The family, friends, and former constituents of James J. Howard who wish to see his name commemorated in the community he represented.
-Residents of Spring Lake, New Jersey, who may take civic pride in the recognition.
-Local historians and those who value public commemoration of elected officials.
+The family, friends, and associates of James J. Howard who would see his name commemorated on a federal facility.
+Residents of Spring Lake, New Jersey, who may identify with the honoree.
+Local historians and community members who value public recognition of notable figures.

 Who is hurt